- What to see

 Why Stay Here?

-It was also the first official maritime district of Barcelona, built up of the port, marina, large seaside promenade, and a selection of restaurants and bars.
+It was also the first official maritime district of Barcelona, built up of the port, marina, large seaside promenade and a selection of restaurants and bars.
 In contrast to the much more known area of Barceloneta amongst tourists, the apartments here are modern and spacious.
+Don't hesitate to take a look at our monthly apartments in this area to get an idea of what they are like.

-The streets, avenues, and green zones have been populated with sculptures and peculiar structures like "Fish", the massive 35m design that was commissioned to none other than the world famous architect Frank O. Gehry, in collaborations with locals Enric Miralles and Carme Pinos.
-It's located on Avenida Icaria.
+The streets, avenues and green zones have been populated with sculptures and peculiar structures like "Fish", the massive 35m design that was commissioned to none other than the world famous architect Frank Gehry and the pergolas (imitations of trees of iron and wood) that proposed Enric Miralles and Carme Pinos in the Icaria avenue.

 Where to Eat

-Beside the Olympic Village you can find a large variety of bars with terraces and open-air restaurants, mainly specializing in seafood, tapas, and Catalan cuisine.
+Beside the Olympic Village you can find a large variety of bars with terraces and open-air restaurants, mainly specialising in seafood, tapas and Catalan cuisine.
 You can enjoy the wonderful views of the sea while sipping on a coffee on the small terraces...
 But for something completely different; visit Ice Bar Barcelona.

 Tram stations Ciutadella-Vila Olímpica and Wellington.

-The area also has many Bicing Stations, where you can rent bikes (more information about Bicing here).
+The area also has many Bicing Stations, where you can rent bikes.
 If you are in the mood for walking though, you can walk to Las Ramblas or the city centre in about 30 minutes.
 There's always the option of catching a taxi, which regularly can be found driving through the zone as it's close to the city centre.